-The University has developed policies and procedures regarding the provision of food services in alignment with State and CDC guidelines.
-Parkhurst, the University's dining services vendor, is working group of faculty UNE professional staff to provide safe access to meals and snacks for students and employees in the main dining facilities and via the various satellite retail locations on both campuses.
+The University developed policies and procedures regarding the provision of food services in alignment with state and CDC guidelines.
+Parkhurst, the University's dining services vendor, works with a group of faculty and UNE professional staff to provide safe access to meals and snacks for students and employees in the main dining facilities and via the various satellite retail locations on both campuses.
 Parkhurst is also responsible for providing meals to any students in quarantine on campus.